learn-co-students/module-1-code-challenge-round-1-alternate-nyc-web-080618-complete-this-challenge-1534167190/README.md

-# Object Relations Assessment
+# OO Review

-For this assignment, you will be creating a domain to track contributions that Authors make to Magazines.
-For the purposes of this lab, an Author has many Articles, a Magazine has many Articles, and Articles belong to both Author and Magazine.
+For this assignment, you will be creating a domain to track contributions that Bands, Venues, and Concerts.

-Note: It can be incredibly helpful to draw out what your domain will look like before you start coding.

 Your goal is to build out all of the methods listed below in 'deliverables'.
 Do your best to follow Ruby best practices.
 For example, use higher-level array methods such as `map`, `select`, and `find` when appropriate.